IACZ/Routing-with-pgrouting/README.md

 * routes with restrictions
 * routes between two locations based on distance or traveltime or any other attribute that the user wanst to use
 ## Data source
 For this example, the  "Nationaal Wegenbestand" ([NWB](https://www.nationaalwegenbestand.nl)) was used as a road network.
+This file can be retrieved from this [location](https://downloads.rijkswaterstaatdata.nl/nwb-wegen/geogegevens/shapefile/Nederland_totaal/).This dataset can be uploaded to the database with the help of QGIS or using the shp2pgsql.exec file located in the bin folder from the installation of Postgres \\PostgreSQL\15\bin.